We’ve always done loads of road trips. We just love hitting the road. We didn’t stop when the kids were born and, honestly, have no plans for it.

 - toilet stops: everyone goes to the toilet before we leave – be that a short trip or a long one, and every time we stop.
 Everyone.
 It avoids having to stop 2-3 times in a row because someone who didn’t want to go 10 minutes ago is now bursting.

-– food: Melissa can’t go long without eating, or she would get sick, so we used to remind her to eat something every now and then.
+- food: Melissa can’t go long without eating, or she gets sick, so we used to remind her to eat something every now and then.
 She can remind herself now, but we still do it.

 - random stops: kids usually see things that sparkle their interest.
 We make sure we stop when we realize something like this is happening so they can see whatever they want.
 And we use these stops to use the toilet, also.

 - their behavior: you’ll be able to notice when they are in need of a stop, or a change in the subject or something new to focus on because they – at least my kids – start getting irritated by things that were ok a few moments ago.
 I like to intervein before they start to fight and yell.
 If I miss this moment and they start fighting, we need to stop and give them a break.
 Check if they need the toilet, food or just a break before the chaos.